 Joshua Gard aka Figure is an absolute madman.
 This Master of the Macabre has been haunting our headphones over the past couple of years with his uptempo drumstep technique that permits the listener to ride that narrow margin between rationality and insanity.
-Figure posses the uncanny ability to synthesize these utterly dark and disturbing sounds, all the while maintaining to produce music that keeps us coming back time and time again.
+Figure possesses the uncanny ability to synthesize unique, utterly dark, disturbing sounds, all the while maintaining a certain melodic production method that keeps us coming back time and time again.
 WE LOVE FIGURE and we aren’t afraid to show it.
 However, his music still scares the shit out of us, in a good way of course.

 Thinking back, it was Josh’s remix to Wonderwall by Oasis that initially reeled us in – hook, line and sinker.
 If you’ve never had the pleasure of checking out this jam, now is the time.
 Figure then proceeded to win over our collective ears with his original reworks to classic ghastly anthems like This Is Halloween and the Beetlejuice theme song.
 It would be safe to say that Josh Gard has an extremely healthy obsession with horror and this is evident throughout each and every one of his productions.

 In 2011, Figure homogenized his fixation on the grotesque with his years of production experience to create the first ever album in the Monsters of Drumstep series.
 This album garnered the attention of many highly regarded DJ’s and earned Joshua a cult following unlike any other in the world of EDM.
 It was THE soundtrack of Halloween.
 Since then, Figure has been tearing up the scene with the addition of his “Destruction Series” – a roller coaster ride full of twists and turns through an intergalactic space battle chalk full of inorganic robotic sounds and laser drop synthesizers.

 “I just like how artists present a package of something close to an adventure…like a theme park of sound that is an experiment and experience for everyone.” – Figure